Admissions Welcome Letter

 Application and Enrollment Process

-There are very limited openings for the current 2017-2018 academic year.
-To inquire about possible grade level openings, please contact the Admission Office at Admissions@sunset-mesa.com or call 505-298-7626, prior to submitting an application.
+We are accepting applications for the 2020-2021 school year.
+Some grade levels are full, to inquire about possible grade level openings, please contact the Admission Office at Admissions@sunset-mesa.com or call 505-298-7626, prior to submitting an application.

 Age Requirements for Kindergarten